MD Charity Campaign Number 27-2879838Combined FederalCampaign #15863

 How long will my approval be valid?
 Do I have to adopt a dog right away?

-If nothing has changed (for example, you haven’t moved or gotten a pet), we typically keep your approval for one year.
+If nothing has changed (for example, you haven’t moved or adopted another pet), we typically keep your approval for one year to two years ..

 Can I adopt two dogs together?